wahyupujiono/Mobile-Adaptation/README.md

 # Mobile-Adaptation

-Implementation for convert mp4 from paramater battery and type connection
+Implementation for convert mp4 from paramater battery and type connection (use ffmpeg for conversion quality mp4 file)

 # Server-side

-Code for the server (web server) and logic that will convert mp4 quality based on battery and type connection
+Code for the server (web server) and logic that will convert mp4 quality use ffmpeg for quality conversion

 # Client-side